ileathan/leat.io/credentials/README.md

 ```
 https://certbot.eff.org/ is the greate utility that offers free CA's.

-There are many options, and its worth a bit of a read but `--webroot` just means anywhere on your website that it can both write to locally, and then http remotely.
+`--webroot` just means anywhere on your website that it can both write to locally, and then http remotely.

-If you do not have a server currently running there is a `--standalone` option which is handy that just creates a server for you and does it.
+If you do not have a server currently running there is a `--standalone` option.

-Theres more but another options is `--apache` ofcoure, for the legacy LAMP stack ofc.
+Yet another options is `--apache` ofcourse for legacy LAMP, for more you can read the `--help`

 Once you have your keys (you can also self sign) we will be using privkey, fullchain, and chain.